fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 <h3>Step 0 - Prepare local environment</h3>

 <p style="text-align: justify;">The first steps are to install the tools necessary to make it works.
 It means install docker, kubectl and colima.
-After that you can start colima with kubernetes.
-Optionally, you can intall <a href="https://minikube.sigs.k8s.io/docs/start/">minikube</a> to try an interface to manage the K8s objects.
-It is a good option because will help to familiarize with those kind of tools.
-PS: You don't need the minikube to do your tests.</p>
+After that you can start colima with kubernetes.</p>

 {% highlight ruby %}
 $ brew install docker
 $ brew install kubectl
 $ brew install colima
 $ colima start --kubernetes

-// Optional
-$ minukube start     // Create a minikube cluster
-$ minikube dashboard // Open the browser
 {% endhighlight %}

 <h3>Step 1 - prepare the image</h3>